xqms/sip4/sphinx/c_api.rst

 name is generated by SIP.
 The only way for handwritten code to obtain a pointer to a structure for a mapped type is to use :c:func:`sipFindType()`.

-The type structures of all imported types are available to handwritten code.
+The type structures of all imported types explicitly used by a module are available to handwritten code.

 .. _ref-type-objects: